hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 #### Email Alerts/Notifications

-This module is called by Sentiment Analysis Pipeline via SQS with the latest timestamp of the data processed the pipeline.
+After the feedback is analyzed, the system aggregates the negative sentiment of feedback over a 5-minute period.
-In this function reads the last 5 minutes of data from Timestream and checks if there are more than 5 negative feedback items.
+The negative sentiment is stored in DynamoDB.
-If so, it sends an alert Discord and WhatsApp.
+If the negative sentiment exceeds 5, an alert is sent to the customer experience team via Discord webhook and WhatsApp.

 > [!NOTE]
 > The reason for avoiding email (SMS) is the deadline.